luisRFernandez/bill-splitter/README.md

 bill-splitter

-Just an React-Native App to splitt a bill between 2 persons.
+Just a React-Native App to splitt a bill between 2 persons.